SaschaWagentrotz/ImGuiToolkitProject/README.md

 It ensures seamless interoperability between Unreal and Dear ImGui by providing delegates you can bind to in C++ or Blueprint, and it also takes care of typical variable type conversions for you (e.g. FText - const char*, FLinearColor - ImVec4, etc.)

+ℹ️️ **Note:** ImGui Toolkit exposes the full power of Dear ImGui in C++.
+In Blueprints, it offers a curated subset focused on common workflows, so you can build debug and editor tool UIs faster with fewer decisions.

-ImGuiToolkit builds upon and includes code from the following open-source projects:
+🧩 **Attribution:** ImGuiToolkit builds upon and includes code from the following open-source projects:

 - [**Dear ImGui (1.91.8)**](https://github.com/ocornut/imgui) by **ocornut**
 - [**ImGui Unreal Engine Plugin**](https://github.com/VesCodes/ImGui) by **VesCodes**